Thursday, February 28, 2013

 =====

 0.)
-The first amendment does not grant a right of freedom of assembly.
+The First Amendment does not grant a right of freedom of assembly.

-1.)
+2.)
 Strict scrutiny requires the least restrictive means which achieves the end.

 3.)
 Equal Protection